Mucispirillum

 Mucispirillum is a genus in the phylum Deferribacterota (Bacteria).
 It is represented by the single species Mucispirillum schaedleri|.
 It has been found in the intestinal tract of some rodents and considered a commensal with some association to disease.
 This species has been found in cockroaches mice, turkeys, dogs, pigs, goats, termites, and sometimes humans.
 It is anaerobic and does not form spores.
 It is motile, flagellated and thought to have the ability to move through mucus.

 Etymology

 The name Mucispirillum derives from Latin noun mucus, mucus; Neo-Latin dim. neuter gender noun spirillum, a small spiral; Neo-Latin neuter gender noun mucispirillum, a small spiral rod of the mucus.

 Phylogeny

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and the National Center for Biotechnology Information (NCBI).
+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).